KsenoLv/Server/README.md

 ## PostgreSQL database structure:

 Database/.
-- nyse_ticker_list - Tickers of all NYSE stocks and their names.
+- nyse_ticker_list - Tickers of all NYSE stocks and their names.<br>
-- nyse_data_new - Table where daily updates are placed.
+- nyse_data_new - Table where daily updates are placed.<br>
-- nyse_data - The main table with all data.
+- nyse_data - The main table with all data.<br>
-- VIEW_nyse_data - Table for analytics and public access.
+- VIEW_nyse_data - Table for analytics and public access.<br>

 ## PostgreSQL tables structure:

+The scripts use a query structure based on the tables below.<br>
+Don't forget to change the names of the columns and tables to suit your parameters.<br>

 #### nyse_ticker_list - table:

 | Ticker | Name |